 I made a commitment some 15 years ago that I wanted to make the knowledge we have about Judaism more accessible to the church, and to do that we have to learn to "translate" those details and complicated discussions into language that not only can be understood but that matters for ordinary people living ordinary lives in ordinary churches.
 The DMin in the New Testament Context is designed to help pastors create church cultures that learn to read the Bible better.

 Pastors routinely tell me they don't have time to read all those Jewish sources, so we want to carve out time for pastors to progress in a degree that leads them into great Jewish texts that are behind our New Testament.
 The DMin in New Testament Context will give pastors the opportunity of a lifetime, time to investigate Jewish texts in order to enhance our perspective of the New Testament.
 In doing so, the DMin in the New Testament Context will give pastors texts and tools to do this for themselves and for their congregation and show their congregations how they can do it too!

-The courses meet in January and June of each year.
-On occasion, the June course might, might be moved to July.
-A course/class meets for one week, five days per week.
-They begin on Monday at 9 a.m. and end on Friday around 2-3 p.m.
-This is a wonderful format for DMIN study and it actually allows you to focus for about 5-6 months on each course.
-Below is the schedule of courses
+The courses meet in January and summer of each year.
+A course/class meets for one week, five days per week, beginning on Monday at 9 a.m. and ending on Friday around noon.
+This is a wonderful format for DMin study and it allows you to focus for about 5-6 months on each course.
+Below is the schedule of courses:

 |Judaism as the New Testament Context||Willitts||

 |Becoming Doctors of the Church||Kent||